Closure looms for Hong Kong's pro-democracy Apple Daily after raids

 ($1 = 7.76 Hong Kong dollars)

-Additional reporting by James Pomfret and Clare Jim; Writing by Marius Zaharia; Editing by Toby Chopra, Robert Birsel and Angus MacSwan
+Additional reporting by James Pomfret and Clare Jim in Hong Kong and David Brunnstrom in Washington; Writing by Marius Zaharia; Editing by Toby Chopra, Robert Birsel, Angus MacSwan and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.